zozzlethena/docs/pages/index.md

 </Bleed>

 &nbsp;
+<Callout>👀 This documentation is a work in progress and subject to FLOWing changes.</Callout>

 Velocimeter, at its core, is a solution for protocols on [Arbitrum](https://www.Arbitrum.io/) to properly incentivize liquidity for their own use cases.